Champii/og/README.md

 OPTIONS:
   -o directory, --out directory  Output directory.
-If input is recursive folder, the tree is recreated (default: "./") -p, --print                    Print the file
+If input is recursive folder, the tree is recreated (default: "./") -w value, --workers value      Set the number of jobs (default: 8) -p, --print                    Print the file
   -d, --dirty                    Print the file before going through 'go fmt' -b, --blocks                   Print the file after it goes to preprocessor.
 Shows only block-based indentation